 This study relies on secondary data from Statistics Indonesia.
 Panel data were used in 5 districts of Yogyakarta Province from 2010 to 2021.
 The districts in this study are Kulon progo, Gunungkidul, Bantul, Sleman, and Yogyakarta.
 The dependent variables of this study are income inequality, economic growth, and poverty.
 While, the predetermined variables are unemployment, investment, education, and wage.
 The data collected include the Regional Gross Domestic Product (economic growth) the number of poor people (poverty), the Gini ratio (income inequality), the open unemployment rate (unemployment), gross fixed capital (investment), the average length of schooling (education), and district minimum wage (wage).

-This study uses a quantitative analysis in the form of simultaneous interdependence between dependent variables.
-So, a system of simultaneous equations model (SEM) was made to analyze the relationship between poverty, economic growth, and income inequality.
-This model may allow a reciprocal relationship between variables (Guiga & Rejeb, 2012) by considering the information in other equations, so the relationship becomes very complex.
-In addition, this model can also be used to analyze the two-way relationship between the variable (Suriani & Seftarita, 2022).
+This study employs contemporaneous interdependence between the dependent variables as a method of quantitative analysis.
+Therefore, a system of simultaneous equations model (SEM) was developed to examine the connection between income disparity, economic growth, and poverty.
+By taking into account the data from other equations, this model might allow a reciprocal interaction between variables (Guiga & Rejeb, 2012) which would make the relationship highly complex.
+Additionally, the two-way link between the variable and this model can be examined using this model (Suriani & Seftarita, 2022).

-This study use three-stage-least-square (3SLS) estimation method due to its consistency and efficiency compare to single equation estimates or 2SLS (two-stage-least-square) (Zellner & Theil, 1962) as it allows unobserved correlation disturbances across multiple equations (Bakhsh et al., 2017).
-In this study, the simultaneous equations model's system is modified based on Guiga and Rejeb's (2012) and it can be seen as follows:
+Due to its consistency and efficiency compared to estimates based on a single equation or 2SLS (two-stage-least-square) (Zellner & Theil, 1962), this study uses the three-stage-least-square (3SLS) estimation method.
+This method allows for unobserved correlation disturbances across multiple equations (Bakhsh et al., 2017).
+Based on Guiga and Rejeb's (2012) work, the simultaneous equations model's system is adjusted in this study and can be observed as follows:

 LnRGDPit=∝1+β11LnPov it+β12LnGiniit+β13Invit+ε1it (1)